discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-Now that this is complete we should go ahead and a type for args so we can get some nice autocomplete when we code.
+Now that this is complete we should go ahead and add a type for args so we can get some nice autocomplete when we code.

 ```ts
 // Add the 'CommandArgs' for typescript